GoogleChrome/web.dev/src/site/content/en/blog/kapwing/index.md

 While the web provides unique advantages, it also presents distinct challenges.
 Kapwing needs to deliver smooth and precise playback of complex, multi-layered projects across a wide range of devices and network conditions.

-To this end we use a variety of web APIs to achieve our performance and feature goals.
+To achieve this, we use a variety of web APIs to achieve our performance and feature goals.

 ### IndexedDB